Species: Sympetrum hypomelas

 Habitat: Exposed, upland ponds (seemingly temperate climate)

-In flight (from what I have seen): October-December (they were more common later in the year)
+In flight (from what I have seen): July-December (more common later in the year)

 Species easily confused with: None